CPS4AI/OpenSFSS/README.md

 # Streaming Function Secret Sharing Implementation

 This repository contains our implementation of streaming function secret sharing (SFSS), a new variant of function secret sharing (FSS) that is particularly suitable for secure computation over streaming messages.
 SFSS facilitates several promising applications in a simple and modular fashion, including conditional transciphering, policy-hiding aggregation, and attribute-hiding aggregation.
-In this repository, we provide our implementation of SFSS primitives, including streaming distributed point functions and streaming distributed comparison functions with applications, including window-based policy/attribute-hiding aggregation.
+In this repository, we provide our implementation of SFSS primitives, including streaming distributed point functions and streaming distributed comparison functions, with applications including window-based policy/attribute-hiding aggregation.

 The paper can be found at https://ia.cr/2025/2304.
 Please refer to the Open Science section in the paper for more details.